Ivan-Finance/var_simulation/THEORY.md

 $$CVaR_c = E[Loss \mid Loss > VaR_c]$$

-CVaR is considered a superior risk measure because it is **coherent** (in the mathematical sense defined by Artzner et al., 1999) and fully captures the behavior of the loss tail.
+CVaR is considered a superior risk measure because it is **coherent** and fully captures the behavior of the loss tail.
 Since 2016, the Basel III framework requires banks to use Expected Shortfall instead of VaR for internal capital calculations.

 ---